Disclosure: I attended baseball spring training at no cost as part of a press trip to Arizona. All opinions are my own.

 Dates vary by year, but in general, baseball spring training runs from late February to late March.
 Despite the name, there are actually only a few games in the actual spring.
 Make sure you consult the schedule before planning your trip.

 Tips for Baseball Spring Training in Arizona

-Visit a variety of baseball fields.
+Visit a variety of spring training baseball fields

 We are Red Sox fans, so when we go to spring training in Arizona, we don’t have a “home team”.
 Even if you are do have a home team, then I recommend you visit a variety of fields.

 As you may guess, there tends to be a lot of traffic congestion in the areas around the baseball fields before the games.
 Arrive early so you get the best parking and don’t have to worry about being late because of traffic.

-Stay in a great resort.
+Stay in a great family resort in Arizona.

 Check out some of the Phoenix-area family attractions while you are there.

 Even if you are there specifically for baseball spring training, there are so many other options for kid-friendly attractions.
 I really love the Phoenix Zoo, the Desert Botanical Gardens, and the Musical Instrument Museum which can be visited over several days.
 If you are visiting the zoo and botanical gardens, arrive early before it gets too hot.

-Consider a trip to Tucson.
+Consider a trip to Tucson, Arizona

 Although it’s not as populated as Phoenix, Tucson includes some great kid-friendly attractions, like the Arizona Sonoran Desert Museum and Trail Dust Town.